Woman raped on train as bystanders did nothing, police say

 Published

-A woman was raped by a stranger on a commuter train in suburban Philadelphia in the presence of other riders who a police official said “should have done something.”Full Article
+A woman was raped by a stranger on a commuter train in suburban Philadelphia in the presence of other riders who a police official said...Full Article

 Published

-A woman was raped by a stranger on a commuter train in suburban Philadelphia in the presence of other riders who a police official said “should have done something.”Full Article
+A woman was raped by a stranger on a commuter train in suburban Philadelphia in the presence of other riders who a police official said...Full Article

+A woman was raped by a stranger on a commuter train in suburban Philadelphia in the presence of other riders who a police official..

 Investigators say the sexual attack happened while others were standing around on the train, and "did nothing."